u-blox/ubxlib_cellular_applications_xplr_iot/applications/cellular_tracker/test/v0.9/README.md

-# Test results for V0.9 - PASS
+# Test results for V0.92 - PASS
 MQTT examples all working.
 Only testing certificate and online test services.
 Test run with DEBUG enabled to display the MQTT and Security Settings.

 # MQTT examples
+## MQTT_FILE_SYSTEM
+Output log shows the config file being loaded only, and it has the correct details.

 ## MQTT-Anywhere (No security)
 Uses "TSUDP" for the APN : [AT Log](MQTT_THINGSTREAM_ANYWHERE.txt)